The Final Night: Plot

-In a brief prologue originally published as a promotional preview to the miniseries, before traveling to Earth's solar system, the Sun-Eater consumes the sun neighboring Starfire's newly-settled planet, New Tamaran and eventually triggers a supernova, seemingly killing all of New Tamaran's inhabitants.
+In a brief prologue originally published as a promotional preview to the miniseries, before traveling to Earth's solar system, the Sun-Eater consumes the sun neighboring Starfire's newly-settled planet, New Tamaran.
+This triggers a supernova which destroys New Tamaran.

-An unspecified amount of time later, Dusk arrives on Earth to warn the population that a giant extraterrestrial being, known as the Sun-Eater, is heading our way.
-Dusk is a member of an unknown alien race and does not speak or understand a word of English, so Saturn Girl uses her telepathic powers to translate and teach her the language.
-Dusk has attempted to warn hundreds of worlds, prior to Earth, about the Sun-Eater.
-Each planet had tried, in its own way, to stop the Sun-Eater, but every attempt was as unsuccessful as the last one.
-This has convinced Dusk that the Sun-Eater is indestructible.
+An unspecified amount of time later, Dusk arrives on Earth to warn the population that a Sun-Eater is heading towards Earth.
+Dusk is a member of an unknown alien race and does not speak or understand English, so Saturn Girl uses her telepathic powers to translate and teach her the language.

-Despite her warnings, the Justice League still try to stop the Sun-Eater.
-For their first attempt, Mister Miracle tries using his boom tube to send it into another dimension.
-This proves unsuccessful, since they discover that the Sun-Eater is not entirely in our dimension.
-As a last resort, Superman and several other "heat-producing" heroes combine their energies to create a second sun and try to lure the Sun-Eater away from the Sun.
-The Sun-Eater quickly consumes that sun before moving on to the Sun.
+Despite Dusk's warnings, the Justice League still try to stop the Sun-Eater.
+For their first attempt, Mister Miracle tries using a boom tube to send it into another dimension.
+This proves unsuccessful, since the Sun-Eater is not entirely in the main dimension.
+As a last resort, Superman and several other heroes combine their energies to create a second sun and try to lure the Sun-Eater away from the Sun.
+The Sun-Eater quickly consumes the second sun before moving on to the main Sun.

 As the Sun is extinguished, Earth falls into chaos and the planet starts to freeze.
 There are only five days to restore the Sun, after which Earth will become uninhabitable.
 Powerless to do anything to stop the freeze, the League tries to help control the chaos and to keep hope alive.
-Many people freeze to death.
-Wildcat is badly injured.
-Etrigan the Demon offers the entire world heat at the cost of their souls; the world rejects him, primarily because his plan was to shift Earth into Hell.
+Etrigan the Demon offers the entire world heat at the cost of their souls; the world rejects him, primarily because Etrigan intends to shift Earth into Hell.
 Lex Luthor teams up with the League to try to reignite the Sun.